 You should take the time to reflect, plan, and learn.
 Remember, ‘failing to plan is planning to fail’.

 You should use the winter to develop your skills and knowledge.
 Increase your existing skills and learn some new skills.
 Read relevant books and follow relevant courses.
-Reflect on past to identify the obstacles and mistakes which you need to overcome and avoid in the future.
+Reflect on the past to identify the obstacles and mistakes which you need to overcome and avoid in the future.

 Find and connect with mentors, get good advice, and prepare an action plan.
-Throughout the winter, remember that the spring is just around the corner so do not lose hope and keep getting ready for it.
+Throughout the winter, remember that spring is just around the corner so do not lose hope and keep getting ready for it.
 Your success in the next fall is greatly dependent on your preparation in winter.

-Spring: Time to Act, take Risk & Grab Opportunity
+Spring: Time to Act, take risk & grab opportunity

 Spring brings the window of opportunity.
 It might come as meeting new people, a new job opportunity or an opportunity to start your own venture.
-This is the time to take risk and act.
+This is the time to take risks and act.
 It is important to understand that the risk is part of the opportunity.
 If you want to skip the risk, you will have to skip the opportunity and you will not benefit from the upcoming seasons.
-Massive action in spring is necessary for the massive success in the fall.
+Massive action in spring is necessary for massive success in the fall.
 So, if you want to have a mild winter, you need to act now.

 How to make best of your spring – Act, do not hesitate

 Hesitation allows opportunities to be lost!
 This is the time to act on the plan you made in the winter, not analyze, or hesitate.
 Make effort, work hard, and give your best.
 Do not wish for a quick reward.
 Remember the farmer needs to work throughout the seasons to get a worthy harvest in fall.
 Many times, people give up because they do not have the patience to wait for the reward in the fall, they want immediate gratification.
-The desire for immediate gratification is the main cause for many bad winters.
+The desire for immediate gratification is the main cause of many bad winters.
 Be aware of this downfall and keep the picture of the greater reward which you will get in the fall.
 It will keep you going.

-Summer: Time to Nourish & Protect
+Summer: Time to nourish & protect

 Summer is the time when your efforts begin to show promise and the path to your goal looks clearer.
 But success in any part of our life, like in love, career, relationships, or spiritual development is not easy.
 It requires consistent effort and overcoming obstacles with persistence.
 Even things might look promising in summer, this isn’t the time to relax.
 It is the time to fertilize your good habits and pull out the weed of bad habits.
 Make sure not to be fooled by the energy and momentum of the summer, your goal is still not accomplished yet.
 Your progress is vulnerable and needs protection and regular nourishment.
 Do not get blinded by the distractions summer brings with it.
 Keep the focus on your goal and its fruit.
 Summer is the time of invaders who may want to take benefit of your efforts or ruin your progress.
 Protect your progress like a farmer protects his crop from weeds and pests.